Lockeheede/ClockConverter/README.md

  But I don't have to convert them with this program.
  I can also do something like 2hr and 90m and it turns it into 3:30 for example

+ # Update 04062024
+ Added printf formating to the minutesLeftOver variable Now the clock will do 14:04 instead of 14:4 if you were to do something like 12 hours and 124 minutes